jondejong/mean-talk/README.md

     bower install
     grunt serve

+The app depends on MongodB intsance running on port 27017.
+During the talk, we used MongoDB version 3.0.1.
 There are two steps to run the final app.
 To launch the webservices:

     cd code/hello-universe-things
     npm install